johnpyp/edgedb/docs/cli/edgedb_restore.rst

 edgedb restore
 ==============

-Restore an EdgeDB database from a backup file.
+Restores an EdgeDB database from a backup file.

 .. cli:synopsis::